fdev31/thot/README.md

     $ ./thot exec keep_laser 1, make

-Recalibrate manually (while calibrating laser some lines are not matching the picture)
+Recalibrate the laser manually (don't reshot the patter, just re-analyse asking for you to discard wrong lines)

-    $ ./thot exec recalibrate_manual, recalibrate
+    $ ./thot exec calibrate_manual, recalibrate

 Images are saved into **capture/** folder